Nags Head Fishing

 - (252) 441-4807

 TW’s Bait and Tackle has 7,500 square feet of sheer shopping pleasure for anglers, hunters and sports enthusiasts of all ages.
 Check out their massive replica of the North Carolina state record blue marlin caught at Pirates Cove Marina and the world record yellowfin tuna that adorns the storefront.
-Inside, your mind will swim with the vast selection of inshore, offshore, surf, fly and freshwater tackle including manufactures such as Daiwa, Shimano, Okuma, G.Loomis, Black Bart lures, Yeti coolers, Bluewater lures and Berkley Gulp to name a few.
+Inside, your mind will swim with the vast selection of inshore, offshore, surf, fly and freshwater tackle including manufacturers such as Daiwa, Shimano, Okuma, Black Bart lures, Yeti coolers, Bluewater lures and Berkley Gulp to name a few.
 TW’s stocks some of the newest products the fishing industry has to offer.
+New additions this year are Fathom Offshore Lures and clothing.
 Looking for a custom trout rod or a complete set of trolling rods?
-TW’s custom rod builders will create the rod of your dreams.
+TW’s custom rod builders Nick and Nathan will create the rod of your dreams.
 When it comes to bait, their selection is endless.
 Lively eels and bloodworms, fresh mullet & shrimp, assorted frozen squid, minnows, bunker and ballyhoo are just a few of their fish-catching delicacies.
 Don’t forget to check out the awesome lines of fun and functional clothing.
+See Shopping for more about TW’s sportswear and apparel.
 Their experienced, helpful staff is always ready to assist in all your fishing needs.
 Stop by, weigh your fish and share your fish story.
+If you’re traveling north, stop by TW’s in Kitty Hawk and Corolla.

 - 3864 N. Croatan Highway, The Bypass, MP 4